Are you new to the network management world? Do you have SNMP equipment deployed at your remote sites?

 Let's go over the basics of the SNMP protocol, MIB, and how exactly an SNMP MIB browser can be useful for you.

-SNMP - Simple Network Management Protocol - is nothing more than a standard language that computers use to control each other and report important information.
+Simple Network Management Protocol (SNMP) is nothing more than a standard language that computers use to control each other and report important information in real-time.

 Since its creation in 1988, as a short-term solution to manage elements in the growing Internet and other attached networks, SNMP has achieved widespread acceptance.
 Its advantage today is that a very large number of devices support it, enabling them to work together.